Advanced Project Management - FPM62

 You Will Learn:

-- Establish a program to identify and manage project interfaces
+- Establish a process to manage critical interfaces

-- Evaluate the effects of major project risks and mitigate their impact on cost, schedule, and operability
+- Lessen the impact of risks on cost, schedule, and operations

 - Key aspects of a stage-gate process

-- Risk identification and mitigation methodologies essential to preserve project value
+- Risk methods that preserve mega project value

 MR. KEN LUNSFORD is the Project Management Discipline Manager for PetroSkills.
 He has more than 38 years' experience in engineering and management of oil, gas, chemicals and plastics development.
 During his 32 years with ConocoPhillips, he led development teams on projects in the United States, Norway, Qatar, and United Arab Emirates.
 His diverse engineering and project management background includes sour gas plants, oil, gas and petrochemical pipelines, engineered plastics processes and materials handling, batch sulfur chemical processes, liquefied natural gas projects and pilot plants.
 Additionally, he was corporate project controls manager for Phillips Petroleum with responsibility for developing business processes and training for asset development, value improving practices, project controls, contracting strategy, risk management, reviews and assists and joint venture non-operated project assurance.
 He received his BS and MS degrees in Mechanical Engineering from the University of Missouri-Columbia.
 He is a registered professional engineer in the State of Texas.